Generation of momentum transport in weakly turbulent $\beta$-plane magnetohydrodynamics: Contribution of forcing to spectra

 \acknowledgements{The authors thank S.\ M.\ Tobias, D.\ W.\ Hughes, and C.-C.\ Chen for useful discussions.
 We also acknowledge stimulating interactions with participants of the 2019 Festival de Th\'eorie and the 2021 KITP program Staircase 21.
 KITP is supported in part by the National Science Foundation under Grant No.\ NSF PHY-1748958.
-This work used the Extreme Science and Engineering Discovery Environment (XSEDE) \cite{xsede}, which is supported by National Science Foundation grant number ACI-1548562, using the Comet cluster at the San Diego Supercomputing Center (SDSC) through allocation TG-PHY190014.
-It was supported by the U.S. Department of Energy, Office of Science, Office of Fusion Energy Sciences under Award Number DE-FG02-04ER54738.
-The research leading to these results has also received funding from the European Union's H2020 Program under grant agreement No.\ 882340.}
+This work used the Comet cluster at the San Diego Supercomputing Center (SDSC) (through allocation TG-PHY190014), which is part of the Extreme Science and Engineering Discovery Environment (XSEDE) \cite{xsede}.
+XSEDE is supported by National Science Foundation grant number ACI-1548562.
+We also gratefully acknowledge the computing resources provided on Bebop and Blues, high-performance computing clusters operated by the Laboratory Computing Resource Center at Argonne National Laboratory.
+We thank Olle Heinonen for providing access to the LCRC resources.
+The research was supported by the U.S. Department of Energy, Office of Science, Office of Fusion Energy Sciences under Award Number DE-FG02-04ER54738.
+It also received funding from the European Union's H2020 Program under grant agreement No.\ 882340.}